 Light Emitting Diode Therapy (LED)

-LED therapy is a popular way of treating moderate to severe acne since it is both non-invasive and painless.
-Our treatments utilize red lights, blue lights, or a combination of both to neutralize acne-causing bacteria and stimulate tissue healing and repair.
+LED therapy is a very popular way of treating moderate to severe acne since it is both non-invasive and painless.
+Our treatments utilize red lights, blue lights, or a combination of both to neutralize acne-causing bacteria.
+All to stimulate tissue healing and skin repair.

-The energy produced by LED’s reduces inflammation, replenishes damaged or dead cells, and stimulates collagen production, thus preventing future breakouts.
+The energy produced by the LED’s reduces inflammation, replenishes damaged or dead cells, and stimulates collagen production, thus preventing future breakouts.
+A great solution long-term.

-It is safe for all skin types, and though it is more expensive than other treatments, many people have reported significant results.
+Top benefits include the treatment’s suitability and safety for all skin types.
+And though it is more expensive than other treatments, many people have reported significant results.

 Microdermabrasion

-Fine crystals lightly abrade the skin to gently remove the top layer and shed dead cells that can clog pores.
-Microdermabrasion is also effective in clearing away acne-causing bacteria and stimulating the production of collagen without damaging your skin.
+Fine crystals lightly abrade the skin to gently remove the top layer and shed the dead cells that can clog pores and build up.
+Microdermabrasion is also extremely effective in clearing away acne-causing bacteria and stimulating the production of collagen without damaging your skin.

-It is effective for mild to moderate acne conditions, but is not recommended by acne dermatologists for treating severe acne.
+It is most successful for mild to moderate acne conditions, though not recommended by acne dermatologists for treating severe levels of acne.

 Chemical Peels

-Chemical peels, again, are a common treatment of mild to moderate acne.
+Chemical peels, again, are another common treatment of mild to moderate acne.
 Peels are used to remove dead cells by exfoliating the top layer of skin.
-Since they penetrate deep into the pores, they can unclog hair follicles, destroy bacteria, and stimulate the production of collagen and new cells.
+Since they penetrate deep into the pores, they can unclog hair follicles, destroy bacteria, and stimulate the production of collagen and new cells all at the same time.

 There are different types of peels available, but some can cause redness, irritations, and temporary photosensitivity.
-It is best to consult one of our expert skin care specialists before you set up your appointment.
+We advise a consultation with one of our expert skin care specialists before you set up your appointment.

-Dermapen (mico needling treatment)
+Dermapen (Micro Needling Treatment)

-the automated needling treatment that naturally stimulates collagen and elastin better than traditional micro-needling.
-It gives skin strength and structure and helps replace dead skin cells so you get a young, healthy look without the often-painful side effects of traditional micro-needling.
+This automated needling treatment naturally stimulates collagen and elastin drastically better than traditional micro-needling.
+It gives skin strength and structure while helping to replace dead skin cells, so you get a young, healthy look without the often-painful side effects of traditional micro-needling.

 CoLaz Advanced Skin Care Products

 CoLaz skin care products are unique in the UK and only manufactured by us.
-No other company in the UK provides these advanced products used by cosmetic surgeons in the US.
-Our product range has no excess fillers, artificial colours or fragrances and is a very powerful skin treatment for acne.
+No other company in the UK provides these advanced products which are used by top cosmetic surgeons in the US.
+Our product range contains no excess fillers, artificial colours or fragrances and are very powerful skin treatments for acne.